derniercri/snatch/README.md

 ## Contributing

 You want to contribute to _Snatch_ ?
-This is a list of ways you can help us out :
+Here are a few ways you can help us out :

 * improve the documentation,
 * improve the CLI,